 There are also some details few have talked about but in a nutshell every envelope with 3×5 card inside (94 max) you send gets you at least 500 IHG points.
 So, it is costing you about 64 cents each raw cost.
 I am not getting super picky here and I also got some 5x points for buying all my required supplies with my Chase INK card <-LINK at a Staples store near my home but you get the idea.
 This is a cheap way to make some points “guaranteed” (as long as they pay them out to us).
 They will do so by sending you, for each of the 94 cards, a link you can click for a chance to play in the promotion that will at least net you 500 points.

 The only thing Jen leaves out in her outstanding directions is that the promotion T&C says you must include the first six digits of a “valid Mastercard”.
 Not 100% what it takes for a Mastercard to be “valid” but if you do hold an IHG Mastercard, I would use those numbers if I were you!

 So let me apologize that you may now have destroyed your weekend (and maybe your family’s as well) and will be stuck in front of the TV enduring elementary school punishment for the shot at “free” hotel points and maybe some big prizes as well!
-Oh, btw, if you don’t have the Chase IHG Mastercard you can get 60,000 points <–LINK for getting the travel card and spending $1000 on it.
-It is a card I hold year after year and pay the annual fee with joy as the perks are well worth cost to hold this card! – René
+Oh, btw, if you don’t have the Chase IHG MasterCard, check out their current offer now! – René